GitVirTer/HAG-XAI/README.md

 Please cite the tool using this website repository and the manuscript:

 - Liu, G., Zhang, J., Chan, A. B., & Hsiao, J. (2023).
 Human attention-guided explainable AI for object detection.
-Proceedings of the Annual Meeting of the Cognitive Science Society, 2023.
+Proceedings of the Annual Meeting of the Cognitive Science Society (CogSci 2023).
 - Liu, G., Zhang, J., Chan, A. B., & Hsiao, J. (2024).
 Human Attention-Guided Explainable Artificial Intelligence for Computer Vision Models.
-Neural Networks, 2024.
+Neural Networks, 177C (2024), 106392.

 ## Usage